luciebinder/ws-openness-2025/_sources/content/4_additional/quick_tutorial_ws.md

 ![Image of the menu on the left side.](../../static/pages.png)

-3. Under Source, select "Deploy from a branch".
+3. Under Source, make sure that "Deploy from a branch" is selected.

 ![Image of the deploy from branch setting.](../../static/deploy-from-branch.png)